jump-dev/Convex.jl/docs/types.rst

 Problem
 ========
-A *problem* in Convex.jl consists of a *sense* (minimize, maximize, or satisfy), an objective (an expression to which the sense verb is to be applied), and zero or more constraints which must be satisfied at the solution.
+A *problem* in Convex.jl consists of a *sense* (minimize, maximize, or satisfy), an *objective* (an expression to which the sense verb is to be applied), and zero or more *constraints* that must be satisfied at the solution.
 Problems may be constructed as
 ::